 If you do have coronavirus symptoms - such as a high temperature or continuous cough, you should stay indoors and isolate at home.

-Whichever face covering you use, they are not a substitute for other lockdown rules.
+Whichever face covering you use, they are not a substitute for other guidance, such as social distancing and hand washing.
 Hand hygiene especially is just as important as before - so washing your hands with soap for at least 20 seconds when you get home.

 The sewing challenge